-The 18th Netherlands' Catalysis and Chemistry Conference takes place from 6 - 8 March 2017, in Noordwijkerhout, The Netherlands.
-This conference continues the successful series of meetings, started in Lunteren (2000) and continued annually in Noordwijkerhout.
+The conference continues the successful series of meetings, started in Lunteren (2000) and continued annually in Noordwijkerhout.
 The conference combines a number of national symposia in the field of chemistry and catalysis.
 Traditionally, participants from Flanders-Belgium also contribute to the meeting.

 NCCC offers an unique, international forum to exchange innovative ideas between academic and industrial scientists in a broad area of catalysis and chemistry research and technology.

 N3C AWARD 2019

 During the N3C XX the first N3C award will be given to an outstanding early career researcher (Principle Investigator) working on topics related to the multidisciplinary field of catalysis in the Netherlands.